wharton/wrds/README.md

 ## Installation

-The WRDS-Py package requires Python 3.8 or newer.
-To ensure you have a supported Python version, type `python --version` at a command line interface, and check that it is greater than 3.8.
+The WRDS-Py package is supported on Python 3.8 through 3.12.
+To ensure you have a supported Python version, type `python --version` at a command line interface, and check that it is between 3.8 and 3.12.
 On some systems, Python may be in installed as `python3`.
 You can [download Python here](https://www.python.org/downloads/) if it isn't installed.

 The WRDS-Py package must be installed before it can be used for the first time.
 The recommended method is to use a [virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/) (`venv`), so you can `import` it to use in Python.
 This example will install the WRDS-Py package (`wrds`) and [IPython](https://ipython.org/), which provides a much nicer command line interface than is included with Python.